Skip to contents

 #> # ℹ 336,771 more rows

-Importing your data
+Importing water temperature data

 Using readr::read_csv()

-As noted in the prerequisites section, we recommend loading your data into R using readr::read_csv().
+We recommend loading your data into R using readr::read_csv().
 We can load readr using:

 In this and other vignettes, we will use two datasets that come installed with the package: crooked_river and woody_island.
 Each dataset is available to the user as R objects once hatchR is installed and attached (see ?crooked_river or ?woody_island for more information).
 The raw example data (.csv files) are stored in the extdata/ directory installed alongside hatchR.
 We may store the file paths to example data: